What is Client-Side Logging?

 It may be difficult to replicate an error.
 There are a lot of different browsers, devices, and ways to use your application.
 Frankly, too many variables to guarantee you can replicate the error in the first place.

 The user is likely to stop using your application rather than call you about an error.
 By the time a user wants to email or call you about an error, it may have already happened to ten other users who decided to find something else instead.
 In a world where applications rely on free versions or trials to get people’s attention, many users can cut bait easily if something doesn’t work for them.

-I have worked on projects that did not have client-side logging, and it was very frustrating.
+Relying on user feedback to discover client-side problems is very frustrating.
 For every user that was kind enough to call and report they were having an issue, I knew there were ones that would have never bothered.
 Honestly, it was also embarrassing.
 I would have to ask a lot of questions to get a sense of what the issue was.
 The result was often a spotty user account and a lot of their time spent.

 How Does Client-Side Logging Make Troubleshooting Easier?

 This is an example of a client-side logging workflow using Loupe Server

 Broadly, it allows you to collect log data you otherwise couldn’t.
 You can’t troubleshoot problems you don’t discover.
 With access to error logs from the browser for each session, you have all the data you need to find problems and improve the user experience before you get significant complaints.
 But there are specific scenarios/tasks where client-side logging is particularly useful.

 With client-side logging, you can be sure you catch all of the issues with the application.
 Because no matter how much testing you do, your users will find ways to use the application you have never thought they would, and all of that action is on the client for single-page applications.
 I know this because we’ve had unexpected user behavior in our own angular app, and client-side logging helped us discover it.